Engoo Blog Language Tips

 • 31st: thirty-first

 Keep in mind that in writing, English speakers often write dates without suffixes.
-This is the standard in news articles and we follow it in our Daily News too:
+This is normal in news articles, and we follow it in our Daily News lessons too:

 However, when reading the dates aloud, make sure to read them as ordinal numbers whether or not the suffix is there.
 For example, "November 9" in the article above needs to be read "November ninth."